sunfounder/3in1-kit/docs/source/basic_project/ar_guess_number.rst

 .. note::

     * You can open the file ``6.6.guess_number.ino`` under the path of ``3in1-kit\learning_project\6.6.guess_number`` directly.
-    * Or copy this code into Arduino IDE 1/2.
+    * Or copy this code into Arduino IDE.
     * The ``LiquidCrystal I2C`` and ``IRremote libraries`` are used here, you can install them from the **Library Manager**.